Strange Place Names

 Let’s break down this name:

-Together, they form a name that makes visitors pause before saying it aloud, raising eyebrows and chuckles in equal measure.
+Together they form a name that makes visitors pause before sayin it aloud, then immediately look around to see who heard them.

 Historical Context: